Central Park South:

 When I arrived the rain had not started yet & I spotted a falcon on the G.M.
 Building's north face.
 A few minutes later the rain started & the falcon stayed put.
 When the storm was in full force I watched the falcon move a short distance along the face of the GM twice.
 Both times were during the heaviest period of the downpour.

-It was a ‘short’ night.
+It was a short night.
 I didn't stay until after Civil Twilight.
 I thought it was best to keep dry in order not to get ill.
 So far so good!

 Highlights: watched a falcon during a downpour & watched one nest exchange before leaving the site earlier than usual.

-• By 5:40p, before entering the park, I spotted a Peregrine on a fence on the GM's N face, right section, 3 in from the W. By 5:45p it wasn't visible from my position at the far S end of the park.
+• The rain started around 5:45p.• By 5:40p, before entering the park, I spotted a Peregrine on a fence on the GM's N face, right section, 3 in from the W. By 5:45p it wasn't visible from my position at the far S end of the park.

 • When I arrived at the Gapstow Bridge site further N at 5:50p I could see the Peregrine tucked in deeply on the same perch.
 This is why it wasn't visible previously.
 This was also when the rain started to come down in buckets.